danielbrendel/steamwidgets-js/README.md

     document.addEventListener('DOMContentLoaded', function() {
         let widget = new SteamApp('#app-widget', {
             appid: '620',
-            //You can specify the same attributes as shown in the table above });
+            //You can specify the same attributes as shown in the table above as well as events (see below) });
     });
 </script>